codewordcreative/advanced-dns-checker/README.md

 ----

 ## Why I made it
-I genuinely couldn't find anything that scraped every single useful or even essential DNS record in one go.
-Most relied only on the tools available with NSLookup, too.
+I genuinely couldn't find anything that scraped every single useful or even essential DNS record in one go, with the option to save it to an appropriately named file for backup.
+Most that did exist relied only on the tools available with NSLookup, too.
 It feels like an essential backup, really.
-It's also a lot easier to copy between text records when migrating between sites.
-Then I noticed it was interesting to see what other websites were doing
+It's also a lot easier to copy between text files when migrating between sites.
+Then I noticed it was interesting to see what other websites were doing.

 ## Ideal use case
 Backups.
 Migrations.
 General peace of mind.